 Is KriptoK safe?
 What the Halborn audit means and why a non-custodial structure matters for your security.
+Learn the key concepts, practical steps and risks.

 This question needs to be answered on two levels: the security of the wallet software, and the security of the self-custody model.